jasonrowsell/notes-app/README.md

 The project challenge requires the programmer to:

 - Create a single-page web app.
-- Build the program without using any external libraries, such as jQuery, Jest, Node.
+- Build the program without using any external libraries, such as jQuery, Jest.
 - Request and use data from an external API.
 - Develop the app through TDD with a your own test library in JavaScript.